 I’m not sure if the 24 beaded and sequined Christmas ornaments I had planned are going to get done.

-Because there is a reason the woman pictured below is drinking.
+Because there is a reason the woman, I call her Midge, pictured below is drinking.

 Stay tuned and keep smiling,